ThePhD/ThePhD.github.io/_posts/2020-09-03-embed and std embed.markdown

 excerpt_separator: <!--more-->
 ---

-`#embed` was reviews by Evolution Working Group (EWG) September 2nd, 2020 and good progress was made to get the paper in shape to get it into C++23.
+`#embed` was reviewed by Evolution Working Group (EWG) September 2nd, 2020 and good progress was made to get the paper in shape to get it into C++23.
 The resulting directive, however,<!--more--> is a lot less powerful than people might have wanted.